Lemon-Chad/NupizLang/vm/libraries/std/DOCS.md

 `std.find(list, ele)`

 Returns the index of the given element in the list.
 If the element is not in the list, returns -1.

+## split

+`std.split(string, delimiter)`

+Splits a string into a list of substrings each time the delimiter is encountered.